teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 ### Can synthetic data substitute this dataset for melanoma classification?

-In order to test this hypothesis we did 2 sets of experiments.
-The first we trained only on synthetic data and validated only on real data.
-The second one we trained only on real data and validated on synthetic data.
-In each set of experiments, we made so that the proportion of melanoma (MM) and dysplasic nevi (DN).
-For each set, we did one experiment with an equal proportion of MM and DN and one mimicking the real proportion, one MM for every 2 DN.
+To determine whether synthetic hyperspectral images could replace real lesions during classifier training, we conducted two complementary tests.
+In the first, the model was trained entirely on synthetic melanoma (MM) and dysplastic nevi (DN) samples and evaluated on real images.
+In the second, the model was trained only on real data and validated on synthetic lesions.
+For both directions, we controlled the class proportions, testing a balanced MM/DN split and a realistic ratio with twice as many DN samples.
+By doing so, we assessed both the representational quality of synthetic lesions and their ability to mimic the natural imbalance seen in our real dataset.

 | ID | Train On  | Val On    | Synth MM | Synth DN | F1     | Specificity  |
 |----|-----------|-----------|----------|----------|--------|--------------|